CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/tests/multiver/readme.md

 # MDW Multiver Tests
 Automated tests related to multiple simultaneous asset versions.

-Note: InflightHandling.test should only be run in isolation since it updates assets and refreshes the server cache.
+Note: DynamicUpdate.test should only be run in isolation since it updates assets and refreshes the server cache.
 It's excluded from CI testing but can be executed by itself in MDWHub.

 ## Dependencies